 If fondant is not stored correctly, can it go bad?

 Does Fondant Go Bad?

 Yes, the fondant will go bad if not stored properly.

-As I have already said, if you know you are going to use it within a few days, then it should be ok kept in a cool part of your kitchen.
+As I have already said, if you know you will use it within a few days, it should be ok kept in a cool part of your kitchen.
 If you are not going to use it any time soon, then store it in the freezer.